nickloman/nickloman.github.com/_posts/2014-01-18-evomics-2014-metagenomics-three-hour-practical.md

 Run metaphlan for subsamplings of 1000, 10000, 100000 and 1000000 reads.

 *Hint*: Each time you run Metaphlan it will produce an output file named according to the input file.
-Metaphlan will not run if that file already exists, so ensure you use a different input file each file, or delete the file it produces which ends in
+Metaphlan will not run if that file already exists, so ensure you use a different input file each file, or delete the file it produces which is named `<MYREADS>.bowtie2out.txt`.

 ##Questions